fitz1987/fitz1987/README.md

 - 👋 Hi, I’m @fitz1987
-- 👀 I’m interested in bio applications of machine learning
+- 👀 I’m currently interested in bio applications of machine learning
 - 🌱 I’m currently learning python, SQL, machine learning
 - 📫 How to reach me: fitz1987 at protonmail dot com (replace some of those words with the pertinent symbols)
 - ⚗️ Chemistry-related scripts are in repo: (NAME)